Constructing and Graphing Binomial Distributions In Exercises 27–... | Channels for Pearson+

 1

 Step 1: Understand the problem and identify the parameters of the binomial distribution.
-A binomial distribution is defined by two parameters: the number of trials (n) and the probability of success (p).
-Here, n = 7 (the number of applicants selected) and p = 0.49 (the probability of an applicant being accepted).
-The random variable x represents the number of applicants accepted.
+The problem involves a binomial experiment where the number of trials (n) is 10, the probability of success (p) is 0.57 (since 57% of employees judge their peers by workspace cleanliness), and the random variable (x) represents the number of employees who judge their peers by workspace cleanliness.

 Step 3: Create a histogram to graph the binomial distribution.
-Plot the values of x (0 through 7) on the horizontal axis and their corresponding probabilities P(x) on the vertical axis.
-Label the axes clearly and ensure the bars represent the probabilities accurately.
+Plot the values of x (0 through 10) on the x-axis and their corresponding probabilities P(x) on the y-axis.
+Ensure the bars are proportional to the probabilities and label the axes appropriately.

-Step 4: Describe the shape of the distribution.
-Analyze the histogram to determine whether the distribution is symmetric, skewed left, or skewed right.
-For a binomial distribution with p close to 0.5 and a small n, the shape is often approximately symmetric.
+Step 4: Describe the shape of the histogram.
+Based on the probabilities, determine whether the distribution is symmetric, skewed to the left, or skewed to the right.
+For a binomial distribution with p = 0.57, the histogram is likely to be slightly skewed to the left because p is greater than 0.5.

 Step 5: Identify unusual values of x.
 In statistics, a value is considered unusual if its probability is less than 0.05.
-Examine the probabilities P(x) calculated in Step 2 and identify any x values with probabilities below this threshold.
-Explain why these values are considered unusual based on their low likelihood of occurrence.
+Examine the probabilities P(x) and identify any x values with probabilities below this threshold.
+Explain your reasoning based on the calculated probabilities and the context of the problem.

 Verified video answer for a similar problem: